Wall crossing for K-moduli spaces of plane curves: General properties of K-moduli of plane curves

 \section{General properties of K-moduli of plane curves}

 In this section we use results from Section \ref{sec:construction} to construct K-moduli stacks (resp.
 K-moduli spaces) of plane curves parametrizing K-semistable (resp.
 K-polystable) log Fano pairs $(X, cD)$ where $X$ is a $\bQ$-Gorenstein degeneration of $\bP^2$, the curve $D$ is a degeneration of smooth plane curves of degree $d$, and $0 < c < 3/d$.
 We also study properties of these K-moduli stacks and spaces.
+We note that similar computations and comparisons of K-moduli to GIT were carried out in \cite{OSS16} in the case of low degree del Pezzo surfaces.